Database Explorer

 // [0 => 'John Doe', 1 => 'Jane Doe', ...]

-You can also pass a callback as a parameter, which will return either the value itself or a key-value pair for each row.
-If the callback returns only a value, the key will be the row's primary key:
+Alternatively, you can pass a callback as a parameter, which will return either a single value or a key-value pair for each row.

 $titles = $explorer->table('book')